backdrop/backdrop-issues/procedures/issue-template--release--bug-fix.md

   - [ ] Short, descriptive summary of the release
   - [ ] Note if any changes were made to files outside the `core` directory
   - [ ] Note if updates (update.php) needs to be run
+    - Use the text "The database update script does need to be run."
+    - or "It will be necessary to run the update script (located at /update.php) for this release."
   - [ ] Include changelog since last version (generated with drush rn)

 If this is a security release: